 Akita has already deployed the relevant patches within our cloud infrastructure to protect and secure its cloud customers against potential attacks with no disruption to their businesses.
 We are also working with non-cloud customers to ensure their systems are safeguarded against these security flaws, and continue to monitor new developments in this story.

 The newly identified weaknesses, nicknamed ‘Spectre’ and ‘Meltdown’, offer up the potential for hackers to be able to steal data from computers and networks by taking advantage of the operation of kernel memory.
+As the weaknesses aren’t actually malware, but rather hardware security vulnerabilities, unfortunately, it’s unlikely that traditional antivirus software would be able to detect them.
 As Intel chips are used in approximately 85% of all desktop and laptop computers, the potential threat is widespread, with affected chips dating back as far as 1995.

 The news is another reminder of the threat that cyber crime poses to businesses following on from 2017’s devastating WannaCry Ransomware attack.
 Research from Beaming indicates that in 2016, almost half of British companies were victim to some form of cyber crime, ranging from phishing through to advanced DDOS-level attacks.
 The annual cost of cyber crime to British business is estimated at almost £30bn a year.